-In the Office Administration - Legal program at Centennial College, you see the legal system unfold before your eyes.
+In the Office Administration - Legal program at Centennial College, you'll see the legal system unfold before your eyes.

-This college business diploma program's courses not only allow you to develop core office administration skills, but also focus on:
+This college business diploma program's courses will not only allow you to develop core office administration skills but will also focus on:

 - Legal office environments

 - The use of specialized legal office software, with an emphasis on computer-generated document production and word processing

-To round out the Office Administration - Legal training, in the final term you complete a two-day-per-week field placement in the last 4 weeks of the semester.
+To round out the Office Administration - Legal training, in the final term you'll complete a two-day-per-week field placement in the last 4 weeks of the semester.
 During this time, you'll have the opportunity to apply specific legal office administration skills.
-Among these skills are preparation of legal documents using word processing, legal terminology and office procedures used in law firms or corporate legal departments.
+Among these skills will be preparation of legal documents using word processing, legal terminology, and office procedures used in law firms or corporate legal departments.

-The field placement is organized and supervised by faculty members of the program.
-Faculty and staff work closely with you to help you find a placement well suited to your needs.
-While the placement is unpaid, it provides valuable resume enhancement experience.
+The field placement will be organized and supervised by program faculty members and College staff, who will work closely with you to help you find a placement well suited to your needs.
+While the placement will be unpaid, it will provide valuable resume enhancement experience.